George Floyd protests in Tennessee: Knoxville

 Hundreds of protesters demonstrated on May 29 in front of police headquarters and then marched through downtown Knoxville.
+The first night of protest remained overwhelmingly peaceful.

+On the following night a group of around 50-100 protesters rallied in downtown.
+After confrontations with the police, protesters began to break windows, shot fireworks, throw trashcans and destroyed a port-a-potty.
+Two individuals were arrested after an officer was injured.
+Black Lives Matter Knoxville denounced the vandalism as a distraction from their mission.
+On June 2, University of Tennessee, Knoxville students organized a peaceful march along Gay Street.
+The Knoxville chapter of Black Lives Matter chose not to attend the event.

+Over the July 4th weekend, activists began painting a Black Lives Matter mural in East Knoxville, on the 2800 block of Martin Luther King Jr. Avenue.
+They were asked to stop due to a lack of a permit, and could not finish the project.
+On July 10 the activists completed the mural after acquiring approval from the city.

+At a June 6 rally in Worlds Fair Park, 10 Tennessee Volunteers football players and head football coach Jeremy Pruitt spoke in support of the protests.
+Pruitt announced in press conference that the Volunteers planned to wear black jerseys for the Nov.
+7th matchup against Kentucky in Neyland Stadium.
+Following the game, the team planned to auction off the game-used jerseys and donate the proceeds to the Black Lives Matter movement.
+On September 3, over a thousand protesters, primarily UTK students, rallied on the University of Tennessee campus.
+The UT Knoxville football team and other student athletes led the protesters on a march around campus to show solidarity with the Black Lives Matter movement.

 Memphis

-Silent demonstrations of around 40 people protesting the murder of Floyd, the death of Breonna Taylor in Kentucky, and the murder of Ahmaud Arbery, led to "verbal confrontations" with Memphis police and two counter-protesters from the Facebook group Confederate 901.
+Silent demonstrations of around 40 people protesting the murder of Floyd, the killing of Breonna Taylor in Kentucky, and the murder of Ahmaud Arbery, led to "verbal confrontations" with Memphis police and two counter-protesters from the Facebook group Confederate 901.
 On May 27, protesters shut down Union Avenue near McLean Boulevard.
 Just after midnight Saturday night, police in riot gear clashed with a large crowd on Beale Street.
 Shelby County Commissioner Tami Sawyer, who was on scene, tweeted: "Memphis police have threatened to use lethal force if we don't leave the parking lot.
 They have arrested our friends.
 We're not leaving."
 On Sunday Evening May 31, the fifth straight day of protests, more riot police attempted to disperse a crowd of 100 that were occupying Main Street.
 A curfew went into effect in Memphis, TN, on Monday, June 1, from 22:00 to 06:00, and was extended the following day to June 8.